Support for Rural communities

 Tararua District Drought

 Tararua District recently experienced a critical water shortage following an extended period of drought-like weather.

 A medium-scale adverse event (drought) was declared for the Tararua District.
-Council and key rural representatives contributed to the application for this declaration, which demonstrates just how severe conditions are getting.
+Council and key rural representatives contributed to the application for this declaration, which demonstrates just how severe conditions were getting.
 Further information can be found here.